 CBD and THC topicals are quite different, despite both being made from the cannabis plant.
 CBD and THC are cannabinoids in marijuana, but products with CBD and less than 0.3% THC are legal, and they don’t produce that mental high.
-Instead, they can treat pain, relieve anxiety, and help you sleep at night.
+Instead, they can relieve anxiety and help you sleep at night.

 Are Marijuana Topicals Legal?

 If marijuana is legal in your region, you can buy and use these products.
 Otherwise, topicals are illegal just like traditional forms of marijuana.
 They won’t get you high, but they’re still illegal due to the THC content.
 Luckily, CBD topicals are legal throughout the United States, so you can enjoy similar effects without breaking the law.

 Do Marijuana Topicals Show Up on Drug Tests?

 Typically, marijuana topicals don’t make you test positive for THC.
 You’ll need THC to enter your bloodstream to trigger a positive response.
 Since these products don’t make you “high,” you can go to work or school without anyone suspecting otherwise.
 Still, products with THC have caused positive test results in rare cases.
 If you don’t want to risk it, skip the topical before your drug test or use CBD topicals instead.

 If marijuana is legal in your area, you can order topicals online or buy them from the local dispensary.
 You can also make topicals at home similar to the way that you’d make cannabutter.
 Grind the cannabis, cook it with oil, strain the mixture and enjoy your topical.
 Add your favorite essential oils to give your ointment a fresh or fruity scent.